data7expressions/py-expression/README.md

-# Description
+# Py Expression

 Py-expression is an extensible expression evaluator and parser.
 Besides the operators, functions, variables, objects and arrays that are supported; it is possible to extend it with your own functions, operators, etc.

-# Features
+## Features

 - Parse and evaluate
   - Arithmetic operators
   - assignment operators
     - comparison operators
     - Logical operators
     - Bitwise Operators
     - Variables